Aquanty/rtd-hgs/docs/source/index.rst

 :math:`\bullet \bullet \bullet`

 Input instructions !
-Input instructions !
 Read zones from file !

 --------------

-|

 #. **zone_file** Name of the file from which zone information will be
    read.